-Brian grew up in San Diego County and has been a leading voice for our region, fighting for safe communities, addressing health care needs, supporting small businesses, expanding workers’ rights, protecting our environment and defending Planned Parenthood.
-Brian has secured millions of dollars in funding for San Diego County to improve local parks, expand health services, support community patrols and renovate senior centers.
+Brian grew up in San Diego County and has been a leading voice for our region, fighting for safe communities, defending Planned Parenthood, addressing health care needs, supporting small businesses, expanding workers’ rights, and protecting our environment.
+Brian has secured millions of dollars in funding for San Diego to improve local parks, expand health services, support community patrols and renovate senior centers.

 Prior to the Assembly, Brian served as the San Diego Commissioner on Homelessness.
 Brian created Project 25, an innovative pilot program for people experiencing homelessness coupling permanent housing with intensive individualized support.
 The program was effective in getting people off the street into housing, saved the taxpayers millions annually and received numerous awards for its success.